 When they get to this point, I usually flip them once.
 That’s probably not correct, but it’s what I do.

 And there we go!
 These actually broke up a bit more than i’d like, but they are still perfect to me.
-I’m not a perfectionist cook in case you haven’t noticed.
+I’m not a perfectionist in the kitchen in case you haven’t noticed.
 Haha!
 Remove them from the heat and set aside.
 You’ll need’m in a minute or two.

 Now, these might seem like some detailed instructions for some eggs, and I know they kinda are, but I eat a lot of eggs now and I’ve realized that it really does make a difference on how they are cooked.
 Honestly, if you have a better way of cooking eggs, then do that!
 But, just keep in mind they need to stack nicely on sandwich so it’s best if they aren’t “crumbly” eggs.
 Does that make sense?
 I hope so.
 Let me know if it doesn’t!